 The Port of Seattle agreed to develop Seattle-Tacoma International Airport in 1942 to help relieve pressure on existing airports, notably Seattle’s Boeing Field and Tacoma’s McChord Field, during World War II.
 The original runways were completed in 1944 and significant civilian operations began in 1946.
-The first permanent Administration Building and terminal opened in 1949 under the direction of Earl Bigler.
+The first permanent Administration Building and terminal opened in 1949 under the direction of Earle Bigler.

 Northwest Airlines and United Air Lines were the first airlines to set up shop at the new airport, and Western Airlines, Alaska Airlines, and Pan American Airways operated frequent flights through Sea-Tac, although through 1949 most scheduled service remained based at Boeing Field.
 In 1950, Sea-Tac’s first full year of operation, more than half a million passengers -- 86 percent of all Seattle-area commercial air traffic -- and 6,234 tons of air freight passed through its gates.

 This volume of traffic, and the introduction of faster and larger aircraft such as the four-engine DC-6, quickly strained the capacity of the main north-south runway.
 The strip was extended to 7,500 feet in 1950 and resurfaced two years later at a total cost of $900,000.
 Meanwhile, traffic soared with the arrival of Trans-Canada Airlines on August 1, 1951, followed by Alaska Airlines, when it won federal approval for scheduled operations later that same month.